mehmetyldz87/FCND-Motion-Planning/README.md

 #### 6. Cull waypoints

 By the help of the Collinearty Check Method [Lecter_6], unnecessary waypoints in path is to eliminate.
-In two Breifly, three points p_1, p_2p,p_3 to be collinear, the determinant of the matrix that includes the coordinates of these three points as rows must be equal to zero in three dimension ( necessary but not sufficient)[Detail](http://mathworld.wolfram.com/Collinear.html).
+Breifly, three points p_1, p_2p,p_3 to be collinear, the determinant of the matrix that includes the coordinates of these three points as rows must be equal to zero in three dimension ( necessary but not sufficient) [Detail](http://mathworld.wolfram.com/Collinear.html).
 However in two dimension,z coordinate simply set to 1 and the determinant being equal to zero indicates that the area of the triangle is zero.
 It is a sufficient condition for collinearity.

 In motion_planning_sol.py, prune_path() function is used to eliminate unnecessary waypoints